 The expectation at any race meeting is that you will be expected to marshal the heat/final after the one you have raced in.
 Unless you are specifically told by the race director that you are not required to marshal you should be ready to marshal straight after your heat.

 When you have finished your race and turned your transmitter and car off, leave them under the rostrum and go straight out to your marshalling point.
 Do not go back to your pitting area as this will delay the start of the next race.
-At most race meetings there will be orange cones distributed around the track with numbers on.
+At most race meetings there will be numbered cones distributed around the track.
 Go to the one with your race number on.
 At some club meetings, there may not be cones, in which case marshals should distribute themselves around the track so all areas are covered.
 Be careful when walking to your marshal point as cars may already be circulating prior to the start of the next race.

 The role of marshals is to assist cars which have crashed or rolled over and are unable to continue without assistance.